mellaurie/tone/pages/02.april-2020/04.u2/_2-3/alert.md

 Consider the question Bates asks:
 :fa-question: Take a course you are teaching in class at the moment.
 Write down the learning goals.
 Given the need for developing the skills needed in a digital age, would you want to change the goals of this course?
 If so, would you have to change your teaching methods and/or use of technology?

-In addition to the course learning outcomes listed in your syllabus, what are the unit learning outcomes?
+:fa-question: In addition to the course learning outcomes listed in your syllabus, what are the unit learning outcomes?
 If you are planning out a course currently, consider taking the time to map out the lesson with these details in mind.